ColoradoChristianUniversity/CIS-230-SP25/Ethics/BradyPacheco/Week03Ethics-BradyPacheco.md

 #### 1. Pros

 * Likely to save human trafficking victims
-* Could expose many criminals and wrong-doers
+* Could expose many criminals and wrong doers
-* Could have a cleaner consious than saying no
+* Could have a cleaner conscious than saying no

 #### 2. Cons

-* Could comprimise user programs
+* Could compromise user programs
 * Could hurt trust of users
 * Potential to do more harm than good

 #### 3. Script

 **Me:** "Hello Authorities, I understand the need for this backdoor.
-While it may hurt some users, the objective of saving human trafficking victims is of greater improtance."
+While it may hurt some users, the objective of saving human trafficking victims is of greater importance."

 **Authorities:** "Thank you, we will be using this backdoor right away."